For this DJI Mini 2 vs DJI Mavic Air 2 comparison, I'll be taking a closer look at how these two compact camera drones match up.

 DJI Mini vs DJI Mavic Air 2: size and weight

 When it comes to choosing a drone, size and weight really does matter, and not just for ease of transport.
-Thankfully, all four Mavic models in DJI’s current roster are eminently portable, partly because they all fold down into tidy packages.
+Thankfully, all of the Mavic models in DJI's current roster are eminently portable, partly because they all fold down into tidy packages.
 However, I can tell you from first-hand experience that the smaller, more compact the drone, the more likely you are to take it with you.
 This is simple physics really and a constant conundrum among land-based photographers.

 Example: you’re off to the beach for the day, so do you take your full DSLR kit and three lenses with you just in case there’s a telephoto or close-up photo opportunity?
 Or do you take your favourite compact camera for ease of transit?
 The answer is you take neither because you take your phone instead.
 After all, your phone takes great photos and it’s already in your pocket.
 The same thing applies to drones.